-Peer Advocates are graduate or undergraduate students that receive over 40 hours of advocacy training to support members of the Brandeis community who have been impacted by violence.
+Peer Advocates are graduate or undergraduate students that receive over 35 hours of advocacy training to support members of the Brandeis community who have been impacted by violence.
 They can share a variety of grounding techniques, information about reporting options, support you in planning for your safety, and more.
 They can help whether you personally have experienced violence or if you are worried about a friend.
 They are also great listeners if you just want to talk.

 You can talk to a Peer Advocate without an appointment Monday-Friday, 12pm-5pm ET any day classes are in session by coming into the office, using our online Chatbox, or texting during those hours.
 If you'd prefer, you can also schedule a meeting with a peer advocate.
 Please refer to the Peer Advocate schedule for an overall view of office hours schedule if you hope to meet with a particular Peer Advocate.

-Emily (she/her) is majoring in Anthropology and IMES in addition to minoring in Arabic.
-Outside of PARC, Emily is active in the Intersectional Feminist Coalition and the Democrats group on campus.
-In her free time, she enjoys reading literature, listening to classic rock, and messing around with various instruments.
-As an advocate, Emily is hoping to support survivors as much as she can, and is grateful for the privilege of being able to do this important work on campus!
+Emily (she/her) is majoring in Anthropology and double-minoring in Islamic and Middle Eastern Studies and Arabic.
+In her free time, she enjoys reading literature, traveling, planting vegetables in her garden, and cooking Middle Eastern food.
+As a PARC team member, Emily is hoping to support those impacted by violence and is grateful for the privilege of being able to do this important work on campus!

 Gabrielle (she/they) is intending to major in Computer Science and minor in African and African American Studies.
 Outside of PARC, Gabby participates in the rowing team on campus.
 In her free time, she enjoys thrifting shopping, listening to R&B, and taking part in social justice initiatives.
 As an advocate, Gabby is hoping to offer support to her peers, and she is so excited to be able to do meaningful work on campus!